(All historical drilling, sampling and production data in this section of the website was found in the Metal Mining Agency of Japan database.)

-The Ikutahara Project now comprises 56 prospecting license applications (19,114 hectares) in northern Hokkaido and covers 16 historical gold mines and workings.
+The 19,114 hectares Ikutahara Project comprises 23 Prospecting Rights and 33 accepted prospecting license applications in northern Hokkaido and Kyushu and covers 16 historical gold mines and workings.

 Ikutahara is Japan Gold’s most advanced project.
 From October to December 2016, six geologists and support teams undertook a nine-week field program.
 The team completed prospecting, geological mapping, collecting stream sediment BLEG and fine fraction drainage samples and rock float and outcrop sampling over the majority of the initial 38 prospecting license application areas.